SyncfusionExamples/Laravel-Vue3-RichTextEditor/README.md

 ```

 ### 3. Run the project

 To run the project, run the following command.

 ```bash
 php artisan serve
 ```

-Visit http://localhost:8000 in your browser to see the Laravel application with the integrated Syncfusion EJ2 React Rich Text Editor.
+Visit <http://localhost:8000> in your browser to see the Laravel application with the integrated Syncfusion EJ2 Vue Rich Text Editor.